Saturday, February 28, 2009

 San Fernando Valley, '77.
 The 17-year old Eddie works as a dish washer in a night club until porn director Jack Horner discovers his large penis and lets him star in his movies.
 Eddie finds a new name as Dirk Diggler and makes a stunning career as a porn actor, together with Rollergirl, divorced Amber, Rotchild, Buck and others from Jack's group.
 But then the 80s start and signal their downfall: Dirk becomes a nervous drug addict, the video shows up and destroys the screening of porn films in theaters, Jack experiments with films while many crew memebers have financial troubles.
 In the end, Dirk returns to Jack and begs him to forgive him.

 It's an amazing scene, but also from the symbolic perspective, since his death also marks the death of the 70s spirit and the start of a new, dark era of 80s where all the characters will experience a tragic faith.
 The film observes how the 80s marked the return of increasing conservatism and intolerance that caused the decay of the system the protagonists were working in, and yet how they are branded as porn actors and thus can't do any other job.
-It's unbelievable how the tricky theme was handled with ease and how the long running time just melts away thanks to the energetic execution: thanks to Anderson's passionate obsession with his material, "Boogie Nights" are charged from start to finish, and even banal scenes like the one where Buck is picking doughnuts at a store seems fascinating.
-Still, even though the lost focus towards the rather chaotic end isn't a problem, the viewers sense that it should have been.
-Also, the screenplay is at times rather empty and repetitive.
-All the actors were well picked, from Mark Wahlberg as the main actor up to real porn actress Nina Hartley, but the best job was delivered by Burt Reynolds (who won the Golden Globe and New York Film Critics Circle Award as best supporting actor) as porn director Jack Horner who just wanted to make a porn film that would intrigue the audience with its story, and not with its nudity.
-He maybe didn't achieve it, but Anderson did.
+It is unbelievable how the tricky theme was handled with ease and how the long running time just melts away thanks to the energetic execution: thanks to Anderson's passionate obsession with his material and style, "Boogie Nights" are charged from start to finish, and even banal scenes like the one where Buck is picking doughnuts in a store seem fascinating.
+Still, even though the lost focus towards the rather chaotic end is not a problem, the viewers sense that it should have been, and the screenplay is at times rather repetitive.
+All the actors were well picked, from Mark Wahlberg as the main actor up to real porn actress Nina Hartley, but the best job was delivered by Burt Reynolds, who was given several awareds as best supporting actor as porn director Jack Horner who just wanted to make an artistic porn film that would intrigue the audience more with its story than its nudity.
+Maybe Horner didn't achieve it, but Anderson did.